hiveot/hub/services/hiveoview/hiveoview-README.md

   * dashboard background image from URL [done]
   * configure tile transparency, background and color [done]
   * configure allowing tile placement anywhere  [done]
+* Permissions
   * only allow edit/move tiles if the user has permissions to edit, eg a manager+
     * depends on the authz change to define roles in the TD
+  * disable actions and edits for things that are not reachable (agent offline, no auth)
+* Value presentation
   * briefly fade in/out a highlight of a changed value (css transition?)
   * option to color value based on age
   * show value error status in tiles
-* disable actions and edits for things that are not reachable (agent offline, no auth)
+  * show motion as alarm indicator - using hiveot @type vocab
 * Distinguish between basic and advanced attr/config/events using @type (TD does not support this facility, so use a config with @type values for basic values)
 * Improve use of Thing vocabulary types in bindings